 The filter is enabled by default.
 You can set system-wide preferences that determine what happens to messages marked as junk.
 These settings will be used by all your email accounts (although some settings can be overridden in the account settings, as shown below).
 To access the preferences, click, select the panel and then select the tab.

 The configuration in the account preferences for each of your email accounts will override similar settings in the preferences described above.
 Clickand select in the left pane for the account to see these settings.
 This section includes the ability to enable addressbooks which will be used as a whitelist.
 If the sender of a message is a contact in an addressbook that has been enabled for whitelist, then that message will not be marked as junk.

 Tell Thunderbird what is junk

-In order for this filter to be effective, you must train it to recognize the messages that you consider to be junk.
-To train the filter, simply mark messages as junk.
+In order for this filter to be effective, you must train it to recognize the messages that you consider to be junk and the messages that you consider to be not junk.
+So you will want to mark messages as junk, not delete them.

-You can mark messages as junk in the message list by clicking in the "junk" column in the message list:
+You can mark messages as junk by clicking in the "junk" column in the message list:

-You can also mark messages as junk in the message pane by clicking thebutton on the message header:
+You can also mark messages as junk in the message pane by clicking the junk icon on the message header toolbar:

 Tell Thunderbird what is NOT junk

 It as just as important to tell the filter which messages are not junk.